mudbile/MusicShuffler/README.md

 songs from a bunch of folders, but keep internal ordering for some of them (i.e. podcast segments and audiobooks).

-It started out as a small python prototype but I wanted a GUI so it's a WPF application- you can just download the "Music Shuffler" executable and run it (or, if you want to, you dig down to the bin/release folder and grab the latest build).
+It started out as a small python prototype but I wanted a GUI so it's a WPF application- you can just download the "Music Shuffler" executable and run it (or, if you want to, you can dig down to the bin/release folder and grab the latest build).

 # How to use